programmer-dream/whmcs_api/README.md

 The following items are becoming end of life and should be coded into the application soon!

 1. WHMCS authentication method
-2. WHMCS TOKENS in server/routes/api/staff.js - https://api.docs.cpanel.net/whm/tokens/
+2. WHM TOKENS in server/routes/api/staff.js - https://api.docs.cpanel.net/whm/tokens/

 # Variables to change